saking3/saking3/README.md

 ### Hi there 👋

 🌌 Graduate Student at UC Davis
-🦠 I study microbial ecology and morphology using spatial statistics 📫 E-mail: asking@ucdavis.edu
+🦠 I study microbial ecology and morphology using spatial statistics and computer vision 📫 E-mail: asking@ucdavis.edu

 <!--